wavecommander/panblog/md/posts/dealing-with-monsters.md

 The real enemy is conspiratorial thinking because it can lead you to distrust your fellow man and misinterpret any kind act as a manipulative one, a PSYOP.

-And make no mistake, we are at war, culturally.
-I'm begging you to be on my side of the war and behave civilly and respectfully so that our cultures may live on.

-But I fear it is only me thinking these thoughts.
+But I fear it is only me thinking this way.